State-of-the-art Imaging Biomarkers

 QMENTA has amassed the most advanced and widely used imaging biomarkers on its platform to enable experts to measure the efficacy of treatments under trial or research in a single environment.

-Identification of atrophy at specific parts of the brain gives valuable insight for the diagnosis of Parkinson's and the differentiation of its variants.Contact us
+Identification of atrophy at specific parts of the brain gives valuable insight for the diagnosis of Parkinson's and the differentiation of its variants.Back to biomarkers

 Gray Matter Volume and Thickness Quantification